MatthewMcDade13/smack/README.md

 # smack
-Lisp dialect with minimal parenthesis and curley braces denoting the begin and end of an expression block.
+- Lisp dialect with minimal parenthesis.
+- Curley braces denoting the begin and end of an expression block.

 # Potential Syntax